Topology of angle valued maps, bar codes and Jordan blocks: The results

-Poincar\'e duality holds for the configuration $C_r^m(f)$ but in analogy with the Poincar\'e duality for the torsion of the integral homology for closed orientable manifolds.
-Precisely we have the following result.
+For a closed topological manifold $M^n$ the configurations $C^m_r(f)$ satisfy Poincar\'e duality but in analogy to the the Poincar\'e duality for the torsion subgroups of the integral homology groups for closed orientable manifolds.
+Precisely, we have the following result.